rafaelalvesitm/dtsmartfarming/README.md

 R. G. Alves et al., "A digital twin for smart farming," 2019 IEEE Global Humanitarian Technology Conference (GHTC), Seattle, WA, USA, 2019, pp. 1-4.
 Avilable at: https://ieeexplore.ieee.org/document/9033075

 This work uses FIWARE to create the cloud enviroment to collect data from sensors and to send commands to actuators.
 For more information about FIWARE use this link https://www.fiware.org/.

+This is just a new message using visual studio code